 Dentures and Bad Breath

-Although food-borne protein residues can remain permanently on the back of the tongue, they cannot remain on the dentures for long.
+Although food-borne protein residues can remain permanently on the back of the tongue, they cannot remain on dentures for long.
 In other words, the residence time of the proteins that adhere to the denture during feeding is limited.
 For this reason, it is difficult for bacteria to form bad-smelling gases that will cause bad breath by meeting with proteins on regularly cleaned dentures.

 Denture Breath

 Proteins usually settle on the back of the tongue.
 Because that’s where they stay permanently due to the indentation of that area.
 However, rather than food residues, bacteria settle on dental prostheses.
-Therefore, dental prostheses are a holding surface for bacteria and a dirty dental prosthesis is a suitable environment for bacteria to reside.
+Therefore, dental prostheses are a holding surface for bacteria, and a dirty dental prosthesis is a suitable environment for bacteria to reside.

 Smelling Crown and Caps